sgoby/myhub/README.md

 ### Fragmentation

-- Supports hash and range segmentation by integer.
+- Support hash and range segmentation by integer.
-- Supports date-segmentation by year, month, and day.
+- Support date-segmentation by year, month, and day.
 - Support cross-node sub-tables, sub-tables can be distributed in different nodes.
 - Support cross-nodes execute aggregate functions count, sum, max, and min.
-- Supports the join operation of a single sub-table,it must the join operation of the fragmentation table and another single table, and on the same node database.
+- Support the join operation of a single sub-table,it must the join operation of the fragmentation table and another single table, and on the same node database.
 - Support cross-node: (order by,group by,limit) operations.
 - Support for distributed transactions (low XA).